One rain-soaked fan in section 26 summed up well the sentiment of the WSU faithful: "It's a good thing we're a basketball school."

 The Cougars tried to turn the mo with a first-half fake punt at midfield.
 Like virtually every trick play of the Doba era, it failed.
 Jeshua Anderson, taking a reverse from the up-back, lost two yards.
 Even if he had made the first down, a flag was thrown on the play for an illegal WSU block.
 It was a metaphor on the day: The Cougars could do nothing right.

-The Beaver offense was led by a sophomore quarterback, Lyle Moevao, who came into the game with one career TD pass and five interceptions.
+Lyle Moevao, who came into the game with one career TD pass and five interceptions.
 Brink,a fifth-year senior making his 39th straight start, looked like the rookie.
 He threw behind receivers.
 He threw wobblers.
 He threw into double and triple coverage.
 He was picked off five times in the first half and once in the second (though in fairness that last theft was due to a receiver's bobble).

 Still, Doba refused to try backup quarterback Gary Rogers until the 11-minute mark of the fourth quarter, when both sides started emptying their benches after OSU scored its 52nd point.